wink-wink-wink555/blind_navigation/README.md

 ## 🌟 Introduction

-Travel Assistance System for the Visually Impaired (Blind Navigation) is an innovative AI-powered navigation system designed for visually impaired individuals.
+Travel Assistance System for the Visually Impaired (ARIADNE) is an innovative AI-powered navigation system designed for visually impaired individuals.
 It combines computer vision and artificial intelligence to identify tactile paving (guide paths) through real-time video analysis and provides intelligent voice guidance.
 The system also includes location sharing, AI map assistant, and other features to enhance travel safety and independence.

 ### Tech Stack